Kluy/employees-directory-app/README.md

 <h2>Instruction</h2>
 <h3>npm start</h3>
 <p>Runs the app in the development mode.
-The app will be opened automatically at http://localhost:8080 or open it manually by this link in your browser</p>
+App will be opened automatically at http://localhost:8080 or open it manually by this link in your browser</p>
 <p>After making changes, the page is reloaded.
 You may also see any lint errores in the console.</p>
 <h3>npm run build</h3>